Czech Republic–India relations: Future Relations

-On October 22, 2018, and October 23, 2018, the eleventh session of India – Czech Republic Joint Commission on Economic Cooperation (JCEC) took place.
+On 22 October 2018, and 23 October 2018, the eleventh session of India – Czech Republic Joint Commission on Economic Cooperation (JCEC) took place.
 During this, the two countries agreed to work to improve bilateral economic relations.
 It was agreed that a strong partnership could be formed between India's growth and Czech technological and manufacturing expertise and skill.
 This relationship had the potential to be mutually beneficial to both countries.
 Other important issues were also discussed in detail at the JCEC, such as the issuance of long-term student visas and the strengthening of the trade and investment relationship between the two countries.
 At the same time in Prague, a technical meeting of the eleventh session of the India-Czech Republic JEC was also held.
 During this, the Czech government shared that it considers India among the top twelve priority countries when it comes to the improvement of mutual economic, business and investment relationships.
 Furthermore, it was stated that many Czech companies would be interested in cooperating with companies in India.